tcuwp/avocado/README.md

 This will enable a few things:

-- The models will get relevant validations/associations/normalizations
+- Models will get validations, associations, and normalizations
-- The Rails built-in `has_secure_password` is set up within `User`
+- Rails built-in `has_secure_password` is called within `User`
-- An `Avocado::Mailer` with signed token generators for each action
+- A mailer with signed token generators is created
-- Controllers to sign up and sign in
+- Controllers for sign up and sign in are created and routed

 The `spec/internal` app within this repo has some example usage.